How to Successfully Flip Houses: The Best Tips for House Flipping

 Once the work gets started, investors will have to resist the urge to throw the kitchen sink at the property.
 Extensive refurbishment works can be tempting.
 However, not only will it raise costs, it can also lower the desirability of the property itself.

-You may think your efforts are simply modernising a decrepit home, but external perspectives may think otherwise.
+Investors may think their efforts are simply modernising a decrepit home, but external perspectives may think otherwise.
 The changes could be deemed “too much”.
 If a house is no longer in keeping with the tone or aesthetic of a neighbourhood, would-be buyers could view it as an eyesore.

-Additionally, if you keep on adding more and more upgrades to a property, it can delay when people move in or buy it from you.
-This will delay your return.
-And with the average renovation cost for a 3-bed house sitting anywhere between £44,000 and £110,000, investors may not be able to delay a return for long.
+Additionally, if they keep on adding more and more upgrades to a property, it can delay when people move in or buy it.
+This will delay a return.
+And with the average renovation cost for a 3-bed house sitting anywhere between £43,000 and £110,000[3], investors may not be able to delay a return for long.

 5. Hold back on personal taste